-Flossers are largely the same no matter which option you choose.
+Flossers are essentially the same, no matter which option you choose.
 They all come with a handle and thread, and about half of them are flavored.
-Most of them are good sizes for little mouths, and a few include a pick for older kids or teens to dislodge larger food from back molars.
-We noticed that not all of the flossers are the best size for little mouths, and some of the handles flex so much that getting them in and out of tight teeth is a challenge.
-Also, packaging varies, and while perhaps not the main selling point, spilling a bag full of flossers every time you go to grab one gets old the first time you do it, trust us.
+Most of them are decent in size for little mouths, and a few include a pick for older kids or teens to dislodge more significant food from back molars.
+We noticed that not all flossers are the best size for little mouths.
+Plus, some of the handles flex so much that getting them in and out of tight teeth is challenging.
+Also, packaging varies, and while perhaps not the main selling point, spilling a bag full of flossers every time you grab one gets old the first time you do it, trust us.

 The easiest option for kids to use themselves are the EcoFrenzy Kids Floss Picks.
-These giraffe-shaped flossers are small enough for little hands to easily grip, and the handle has enough elevated bumps to prevent wet hands from slipping.
+These giraffe-shaped flossers are small enough for little hands to grip easily, and the handle has enough elevated bumps to prevent wet hands from slipping.
 The thread is thin and slides between teeth without a hiccup, and little ones like the subtle strawberry flavor, which means no fighting over flossing.
-We like the smaller width on this flosser that is great for smaller mouths, and younger testers could use this option somewhat self-driven.
-The Crayola Twistables Flossers are also easy to use with a longer, flexible handle that makes them ideal for back molars and older children with bigger mouths.
+We like the smaller width of this flosser.
+It is great for smaller mouths, and younger testers could use this option somewhat self-driven.
+The Crayola Twistables Flossers are also easy to use with a longer than average flexible handle, making them ideal for reaching back molars and older children with bigger mouths.

-Traditionally, flossers have been a plastic one-time use product that you throw away immediately after using them.
+Traditionally, flossers have been a plastic one-time-use product that you throw away immediately after using them.
 Many things about this probably give you pause, us too.
 First, plastic isn't great for developing bodies or the environment.
-The creation of plastics is bad for the earth, and landfills are engorged with plastic that will never be recycled and will never have the chance to degrade, even if it is technically biodegradable.
-In short, these issues are why traditional floss is more of an environmental winner than plastic handled flossers.
-However, using traditional floss with younger children has some challenges, and these struggles could leave you skipping floss altogether.
-Because flossing is a significant part of oral hygiene, we don't think parents should skip this step, so if traditional floss isn't working because of your child's age, size, or other special needs, then a flosser could be your only answer.
+The creation of plastics is terrible for the earth, and landfills are engorged with plastic that will never be recycled and will never have the chance to degrade, even if it is technically biodegradable.
+In short, these issues are why traditional floss is more of an environmental winner than plastic-handled flossers.
+However, conventional flossing with younger children has some challenges, and these struggles could leave you skipping floss altogether.
+Since flossing is a significant part of oral hygiene, we don't think parents should skip this step, so if traditional flossing isn't working because of your child's age, size, or other special needs, then a flosser could be your only answer.

-In our effort to find a solution better for the earth, we specifically tried to find contenders giving at least some consideration to the environment either in their production method, material choice, packaging selections, or the product's ability to biodegrade or be compostable.
+In our quest to find solutions better for the earth, we specifically tried to seek and select contenders giving at least some consideration to the environment either in their production method, material choice, packaging selections, or the product's ability to biodegrade or be compostable.
 We included three products that claim to offer eco-friendlier versions of traditional flossers.
 These three options all have similarities in common, but their final eco-health and transparency provide the basis for our feelings about their real environmental benefits or concerns.
-The EcoFrenzy Kids Floss Picks are made of corn starch PLA, a plastic derived from corn starch, a renewable resource.
+The EcoFrenzy Kids Floss Picks are constructed from corn starch PLA, a plastic derived from corn starch, a renewable resource.
 In addition, these flossers are 100% biodegradable and compostable according to the packaging.
-Users should take care to determine how to properly dispose of the flossers for this to occur as trapped in a plastic garbage bag under mounds of trash at the landfill will not do the job.
+Users should take care and effort to determine how to properly dispose of the flossers for this to occur, as trapped in a plastic garbage bag under mounds of trash at the landfill will not do the job.
 However, we like that they are making an effort and being fairly transparent in their marketing.
-Our second favorite is the Eco Dental Floss Picks which are 100% biodegradable and made of straw wheat (we assume used to create PLA, but the bag doesn't specify).
+Our second favorite is the Eco Dental Floss Picks, which are 100% biodegradable and made of straw wheat (we assume used to create PLA, but the bag doesn't specify).
 These flossers come in a bag made of recycled materials and are also vegan-friendly and USDA Organic.
-Once again, you'll need to do a little recon to determine how best to dispose of these flossers so they can degrade properly or be recycled in your area, but the effort will be worth it if you plan to use flossers longterm.
+Once again, you'll need to do a little recon to determine how best to dispose of these flossers so they can degrade properly or be recycled in your area, but the effort will be worth it if you plan to use flossers long-term.

-The last place in the eco-three is the Humble Co.
-Brand flossers.
+The last place in the eco-three is the Humble Co. brand flossers.
 While we assume their PLA is derived similarly to the first two, their handle also includes 60% regular plastic, similar to the less eco-friendly competition.
-They do not say whether or not their flossers are degradable, only that you'll need to investigate recycling in your area and whether it supports PLA/PP type plastics.
-This feels sort of like a "bait and switch" to us.
+They do not say whether or not their flossers are degradable, only that you'll need to investigate recycling in your area and whether it supports PLA/PP-type plastics.
+We consider their claims to be sort of "bait and switch," luring yet not fully transparent.
 While we think they may not even be all that different than the first two, we don't like that we had to go to their website to find out the ingredients, and even then, the details were lacking.
 Also, we found the disposal information on an entirely separate page from the product page.
-Additionally, the bag they come in is not recyclable according to their website and should be disposed of in your household waste.
+Additionally, according to their website, the bag they come in is not recyclable and should be disposed of in your household waste.
 So, while it could be that these flossers are eco-friendlier than the traditional plastic varieties included in this lineup, we were left confused and feeling a little bit like greenwashing was taking place with this brand.
 In the end, 40% naturally derived plastic is still less than 100%, so they came in dead last in the eco-comparison for this category.

-Greenwashing is the practice of making claims that a product or service is good for or better for the environment than other similar products.
-This includes claims that a product is eco-friendly when it is, in fact, not significantly different than any other product of its type on the market in either its carbon footprint or impact on the environment or human health.
+Greenwashing is the practice of claiming that a product or service is good for or better for the environment than other similar products.
+This marketing tactic includes claims that a product is eco-friendly when it is, in fact, not significantly different than any other product of its type on the market in either its carbon footprint or impact on the environment or human health.
 A simple example of this is the Humble flossers that say clearly on the front, "Eco-friendly."
-We assume they say this because 40% of the plastic handle is derived from a renewable resource like corn starch or similar (they don't say what the source is).
+We assume they say this because 40% of the plastic handle derives from a renewable resource like cornstarch or similar (they don't say what the source is).
 However, creating this plastic has a similar carbon footprint to regular plastic, and 60% of the product is still regular plastic.
-Also, to get any eco-benefits, you need to recycle the handle on disposal, something they don't tell you on the package or the product page on their website.
+Also, to get any eco-benefits, you need to recycle the handle upon disposal, something they don't tell you on the package or the product page on their website.

-Incorporating flossing into your daily dental hygiene routine is a smart move to get kids on track early for proper dental care.
-Pediatric dentists recommend twice-daily flossing for kids.
-Using flossers instead of traditional floss can make the job easier and allow kids to participate in the process without assistance when they reach a certain age or ability level.
-We think there is a flosser in this lineup for just about every family, even those worried about creating excess waste by using a product once and throwing it away.
-With our testing and research, you get insider details on kids' favorites and the best option for the environment.
-So buy with confidence and get improve your kid's smile with an award-winning or high-ranking flosser.
+Introducing your kids to flossing as part of their daily dental hygiene routine is a smart move and helps create important daily habits for healthier teeth and gums.
+The pediatric dentists we consulted recommend twice-daily flossing for kids, which might surprise you.
+For some children, using structured flossers instead of traditional string floss can make the job simpler for new flossers.
+Allowing kids to participate in the process of oral care when they reach a certain age or ability level engages them in their own healthcare and creates an opportunity for an increase in responsibility.
+We think there is a flosser in this lineup for every family struggling with string flossing, even those concerned with creating excess waste with one-use products.
+With our testing and research, you get insider details on kids' favorites and the best option for the environment, your child, and your budget.

 — Wendy Schmitz